android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 ➖ Slow execution _(can take 10+ seconds and depends on apk size)_ <br/>
 ➖ Orchestrator — over-complicated <br/>

 Each `adb pm clear` takes some time and depends on apk size.
 Below you may see some gaps between the tests which represents such delay

 ![alt text](../images/package_clear.png "ADB package clearing takes some time")

 !!! success

-    Only package clear does a guarantee for you that data has been cleared.
+    Only package clear does guarantee for you that data has been cleared.
     Marathon and Avito-Runner provide the easiest way to clear application data.

     1. You can set it just by one flag in configuration